 Reduced IT spending in response to the challenging economic environment has also led to increased pricing pressure from our clients, which has adversely impacted our billing rates.
-For instance, during the three months ended June 30, 2009, for our technology professionals engaged in services other than business process management services, our onsite and offshore billing rates decreased by 4.7% and 8.3% in constant currency terms when compared to the three months ended June 30, 2008.
+For instance, during the nine months ended December 31, 2009, our onsite and offshore billing rates, other than for business process management, decreased by 1.7% and 6.3% when compared to the nine months ended December 31, 2008.

 In addition to seeking reduced billing rates, many of our clients have also been seeking extensions in credit terms from the standard terms that we provide, including pursuing credit from us for periods of up to 60 days or more.
 Such extended credit terms may reduce our revenues, or result in the delay of the realization of revenues, and may adversely affect our cash flows.
 Additionally, extended credit terms also increase our exposure to customer-specific credit risks.
-Reductions in IT spending and extended credit terms arising from or related to the global economic slowdown, and any resulting pricing pressures, reduction in billing rates or increased credit risk may adversely impact our revenues, gross profits, operating margins and results of operations.
+Reductions in IT spending and extended credit terms arising from or related to the global economic slowdown, and any resulting pricing pressures, reduction in billing rates or increased credit risks.
+May adversely impact our revenues, gross profits, operating margins and results of operations.

 Further, reduced or delayed IT spending has also adversely impacted our utilization rates for technology professionals.
-For instance, for the three months ended June 30, 2009, our utilization rate for technology professionals, including trainees, was approximately 66.2% as compared to 69.8% during the three months ended June 30, 2008.
-This decrease in employee utilization rates has adversely affected our profitability for the three months ended June 30, 2009, and any further decrease in employee utilization rates in the future, whether on account of reduced or delayed IT spending, particularly if accompanied by pricing pressure, may adversely impact our profits.
+For instance, for the nine months ended December 31, 2009, our utilization rate for technology professionals, including trainees, was approximately 66.9% during the nine months ended December 31, 2008.
+This decrease in employee utilization rates has adversely affected our profitability for the nine months ended December 31, 2009, and any further decrease in employee utilization rates in the future, whether on account of reduced or delayed IT spending, particularly if accompanied by pricing pressure, may adversely impact our profits.

 In addition to the business challenges and margin pressure resulting from the global economic slowdown and the response of our clients to such slowdown, there is also a growing trend among consumers of IT services towards consolidation of technology service providers in order to improve efficiency and reduce costs.
-Our success in the competitive bidding process for new consolidation projects or in retaining existing projects is dependent on our ability to fulfil client expectations relating to staffing, efficient offshoring of services, absorption of transition costs, deferment of billing and more stringent service levels.
+Our success in the competitive bidding process for new consolidation projects or in retaining existing projects is dependent on our ability to fulfill client expectations relating to staffing, efficient offshoring of services, absorption of transition costs, deferment of billing and more stringent service levels.
 Our failure to meet a client's expectations in such consolidation projects may adversely impact our business, revenues and operating margins.
 In addition, even if we are successful in winning the mandates for such consolidation projects, we may experience significant pressure on our operating margins as a result of the competitive bidding process.